Vaksman Dental Group

 Before using either system, patients should have a comprehensive exam and cleaning done to evaluate if they are a good candidate for such whitening methods.
 Some patients are not ideal candidates, due to reasons such as the presence of crowns or other cosmetic dental work.
 Natural teeth will lighten, but crowns, veneers, and bondings will not.

-Emergency Dentist in San Francisco CAWe have two locations for emergency dental office services, both of which are conveniently located next to public transportation.
-One is located in downtown San Francisco, CA, just blocks from Union Square.
-This office is easily accessible from the North and East Bay.
-The other office is in South San Francisco, CA, just one block from BART.
-This second office is accessible for our Peninsula and South Bay patients.
+Emergency Dentist in South San Francisco CAWe are conveniently located next public transportation (BART) and have ample parking.
 Our staff consists of professionally trained and caring dental experts who are standing by to help you through your dental troubles.
 We are led by our founding dentist, Dr. Irena Vaksman.
 DDS.
 Dr. Vaksman has assembled a top-tier clinical staff associate dentists, hygienists, and assistants.
 The clinical staff is supported by a front office team that will make you feel warm and welcome when you call with a dental emergency.
 They will also help with any financial arrangements.

 What Is A Dental Emergency?A dental emergency can be hard to define.
 After all, pain is your body’s way of telling you that something is wrong.
 Therefore, all tooth pain merits medical attention.
 The question is how soon should you seek help?
 From a medical professional’s standpoint, a dental emergency is one that requires immediate attention to save a tooth or deal with severe pain.
 This occurs if you have an infection or abscess and need immediate help to control excessive or life-threatening bleeding.
 A broken or cracked tooth would also fall into the category of a dental emergency.
 Research shows that children are prone to visiting the dentist for the first time due to an emergency.
 A 2012 study evaluated records from 270 patients who visited an emergency dental service in 2010.
 Pain was the number one reason for an emergency visit among 208 children.
 Approximately 79 percent of the emergency visits were because of caries (i.e., dental cavity) and 31.22 percent were due to treatment that was required for endodontic intervention (i.e., root canals).
 The study also indicated that the children who were brought in for emergency treatment had pain that started long before the emergency but was given over-the-counter medications instead of being taken to a dentist for proper care (1).